jjMurphy1012/OnlineOrder/README.md

 This project uses Docker for containerization, which provides several advantages:

 - **Consistent Environment**: Eliminates "works on my machine" issues by ensuring the same environment across development and production
-- **Isolated Services**: Each component (Spring Boot application, MySQL database) runs in its own container
+- **Isolated Services**: Each component (Spring Boot application, PostgreSQL database) runs in its own container
 - **Easy Scaling**: Container orchestration simplifies horizontal scaling as needed
 - **Simplified Deployment**: Single command deployment with docker-compose